HiveMQ Edge Protocol Adapters

 EtherNet/IP Tag Address

 The general structure of tags is defined identically for each protocol adapter as described in Tags.
-The precise definition is different as listed below.
-In the following the S7 tags addresses are described.
-The tag address for EtherNet/IP is the name of the Controller Tag <tag-name> that is shown in Logix/Studio 5000.
+The tag address for EtherNet/IP is the name of the Controller Tag as shown in Logix/Studio 5000.

 040ff166 6984 4d38 881a 35e92ba969bd